-In Southeast Alaska, sport harvests of lingcod are incorporated into a regionwide lingcod management plan.
+In the Southeast Region, sport harvests of lingcod are incorporated into a regionwide lingcod management plan.
 This plan reduced GHLs for all fisheries (combined) in seven management areas and allocated a portion of the GHL for each area to the sport fishery.
 Since 2000, harvest limit reductions, size limits, and mid-season closures have been implemented by emergency order in various management areas to ensure sport harvests do not exceed allocations.
-The sport fishery lingcod season for 2019 was May 16-November 30.
+The sport fishery lingcod season for 2020 was May 16-November 30.
 Charter vessel operators and crew members were prohibited from retaining lingcod while guiding clients.
-For resident anglers, the limits regionwide were one fish per day and two in possession, with no size limit.
+For resident anglers, the limits regionwide were one fish per day and two in possession, with no size limits or annual limits.
 Additional restrictions were put into place for nonresidents to keep harvest from exceeding allocations specified by the Alaska BOF: